Planck 2013 results. I. Overview of products and scientific results: Critical steps towards production of the maps

-\result{Simulations}Simulations can be used to: 1)~quantify the effects of systematics.
-We simulate data with a systematic effect included, process as we process the sky data, and measure residuals. \quad 2)~validate and verify tools used to measure instrument characteristics from the data.
-We simulate data with know instrument characteristics, apply the tools used on the sky data to measure the characteristics, and verify the accuracy of their recovery. \quad 3)~validate and verify data analysis algorithms and their implementations.
-We simulate data with known science inputs (cosmology and foregrounds) and instrument characteristics (beams, bandpasses, noise), apply the analysis tools used on the sky data, and verify the accuracy of recovered inputs. \quad 4)~support analysis of the sky data.
+\result{Simulations}Simulations are used in four important ways.
+First, simulations quantify the effects of systematics.
+We simulate data with a systematic effect included, process those data the same way we process the sky data, and measure residuals.
+Second, simulations validate and verify tools used to measure instrument characteristics from the data.
+We simulate data with known instrument characteristics, apply the tools used on the sky data to measure the characteristics, and verify the accuracy of their recovery.
+Third, simulations validate and verify data analysis algorithms and their implementations.
+We simulate data with known science inputs (cosmology and foregrounds) and instrument characteristics (beams, bandpasses, noise), apply the analysis tools used on the sky data, and verify the accuracy of recovered inputs.
+Fourth, simulations support analysis of the sky data.
 We generate massive Monte Carlo simulation sets of the CMB and noise, and pass them through the analyses used on the sky data to quantify uncertainties and correct biases.
 The first two uses are instrument-specific; distinct pipelines have been developed and employed by LFI and HFI.
 The last two uses require consistent simulations of both instruments in tandem.
 Furthermore, the Monte Carlo simulation-sets are the most computationally intensive part of the \Planck\ data analysis and require large computational capacity and capability.